-Singapore does not have any capital gains or inheritance taxes, which is great news for sellers, however there is a Sellers Stamp Duty (SSD) which is another cooling measure which the Government introduced to prevent house-flipping.
+Singapore does not have any capital gains or inheritance taxes, which is great news for sellers, however, there is a Sellers Stamp Duty (SSD) which is another cooling measure that the Government introduced to prevent house-flipping.
 This is at 12% of the property price for sales within the first year after buying.
-It decreases to 8% on the second year, 4% on the third year, and no taxes from the fourth year and on.
+It decreases to 8% in the second year, 4% in the third year, and no taxes from the fourth year and on.

 Now, on to You

 As I mentioned earlier on in the article, buying property in Singapore is not for the faint-hearted.
 Prices can be heady and taxes high, but don’t let that put you off.
 For many expats, owning a property in Singapore is a means of securing their future and having a stake in the city they find themselves now living.

 There are some simple top tips to apply whether you are investing in Singapore or any other city.

 Do your research.
 The more you understand the market and the developments, the more rational and logical your decision will be.

 Do your legwork.
 On finding a property you like, check it out from all angles.
 Visit at different times of the day.
 Walk the route to the MRT.
 Ask your friends about the area.
 Know what you are buying.